About this Bachelor's Degree

 The curriculum consists of courses covering the General Education Curriculum (GEC), mathematics and computer science courses, and courses aimed at preparing the students for state licensure.

-The program has National Council of Accreditation for Teacher Education (NCATE) certification, which is recognized in 30 states.
 Students need 124 hours to graduate with a Bachelor of Science degree in mathematics (licensure).
 Both the Hattiesburg and Gulf Park campuses offer this degree program.

 To gain proficiency in teaching mathematics at secondary schools, pre-service teachers are required to take 42 hours of mathematics courses, 35 hours of teacher licensure courses and three hours of a computer science course.
 These, together with GEC courses, prepare pre-service teachers to have sufficient content knowledge and instructional skills for teaching in the secondary schools.